vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.1.1.0`
+  - [Packer] Added protection for Packer shell code.
+  - [Packer] Fixed a bug with packing using commands.
 - `1.1.0.0`
   - [Virtualizer] Added test encryption to the virtual machine's bytecode.
   - [Obfuscator] Added additional obfuscation to code flattening.